How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

 \subsubsection{Suggestion Explanations}

-Several analysts liked the explanations included in the suggestions [A2, A5, A6, A7, A8, A9].
+Several analysts [A2, A5, A6, A7, A8, A9] specifically noted that they liked the explanations included in the suggestions.

 For A5 and A9, both the included code and comments acted as explanations that helped them understand what the assistant was trying to do.
-For A9 in particular, explanations helped bridge a lack of trust in the assistant about a new calls-per-game variable suggestion: \shortquote{I'm not trust(ing) with the calls-per-game, so I checked with every line of the code if they actually write what I'm thinking about.} Meanwhile, explanations for why a planning suggestion should be considered were also preferred.
-A2 was especially enthusiastic: \shortquote{I love the justification of why you would want to use age.} Similarly, A7 valued the pros and cons offered by the explanation, which they felt gave them control of the final decision.
-A8's opinion on the other hand, was more nuanced and tied to their statistical expertise (Sec. \ref{sec:results_who_expertise}); they liked the suggestion overall and the explanation seemed to be logically sound, but they were not sure whether it was the right path to follow: \longquote{I haven't thought about this kind of statistics since I was a sophomore 13 years ago...
-The description here seemed like this would be better...
-I don't know if I was being led astray by the assistant but I found this very convincing.
+A9 felt that explanations helped bridge a lack of trust in the assistant about a new calls-per-game variable suggestion, noting that \shortquote{I'm not trust(ing) with the calls-per-game, so I checked with every line of the code if they actually write what I'm thinking about.} Meanwhile, explanations for why a planning suggestion should be considered were also preferred.
+A2 was especially enthusiastic: \shortquote{I love the justification of why you would want to use age.} In contrast, A8 connected their statistical expertise (Sec. \ref{sec:results_who_expertise}) to their willingness to accept a suggestion: \longquote{I don't know if I was being led astray by the assistant but I found this very convincing.
 But I don't have the fresh statistical knowledge to actually know if it was a good statistical approach or not.}

-However, the explanations were also seen as detrimental at times [A2, A6, A8, A13], depending on the analyst's expertise (Sec. \ref{sec:results_who_expertise}) and focus on their own analysis plan (Sec. \ref{sec:results_when}).
+The explanations were also seen as detrimental at times [A2, A6, A8, A13], depending on the analyst's expertise (Sec. \ref{sec:results_who_expertise}) and focus on their own analysis plan (Sec. \ref{sec:results_when}).
 A13 ignored suggestions when \shortquote{there is too much explanation}.
 Similarly, A2, who appreciated the explanation for the inclusion of age, thought that some suggestions contained too much text.

-Moreover, for A6, the explanation was insufficient and so confused them: \shortquote{Because I didn't understand why it was trying to include goals per game, I was kind of confused}.
-This sentiment is similar to those expressed by programmers working with AI-based code assistants; they struggled to understand the suggested code which hindered their ability to solve tasks ~\cite{Vaithilingam2022ExpectationVE}.
+A6 noted that \shortquote{Because I didn't understand why it was trying to include goals per game, I was kind of confused}.
+This is akin to how programmers working with AI-based code assistants sometimes struggle to understand the suggested code~\cite{Vaithilingam2022ExpectationVE}, highlighting the importance and fragility of explanation design.

-\subsection{When -- Timing of Suggestion}
+\subsection{\emph{When}---Timing of Suggestion}